Adapting to a New Culture in 2023: Step by…

 - Integration

 The fundamental difference here is the sixth phase.
-Whoever reaches the Integration overcame the culture shock (our previous articles help you with it) and recovered to run the show in their new life.
+Whoever reaches Integration overcame the culture shock (our previous articles help you with it) and recovered to run the show in their new life.
 As much as achieving this stage of adaptation is a brilliant victory, there are different levels to it.
 We can break down the concept of integration into 4 different types.

 Check also: The Best Books to Read Before Living Abroad.